ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | STATS COUNT() BY minute = BUCKET(@timestamp, "1 min"), status
 ```

-> [!NOTE]
-> If the resulting graph does not default to a bar graph plotted over time, click on the Pencil icon in the upper-right of the graph and change the graph type to `Bar`
+Then change the resulting graph to a bar graph over time:

+1. Click on the pencil icon to the right of the existing graph
+2. Select `Bar` from the visualizations drop-down menu
+3. Click `Apply and close`

 Indeed, we are still seeing a mix of 500 and 200 errors.